tony-0tis/interlayer/README.md

 * `useWatcher`: Boolean value determine is server will restart automatically when files in the folder with modules was changed.
 * `useDals`: An object of dal modules which need to include.
 Last version supports redis, mysql, postgress.
 For built-in redis [see here](https://github.com/NodeRedis/node_redis#options-object-properties), mysql [see here](https://github.com/mysqljs/mysql#connection-options), postgres [see here](https://github.com/brianc/node-postgres/wiki/Client#parameters)
 * `serve`: An array folders to serve.
 Priority over the last folder.
-* `modules: An array folders with modules.
+* `modules`: An array folders with modules.
 Priority over the last folder.
+(Default dir 'modules' unless otherwise specified.)
 [How to create](#create-module)
 * `dals`: An array of folders with your dal modules.
 Priority over the last folder.
+(Default dir 'dals' unless otherwise specified.)
 [How to create](#create-dal)
 * `middleware`: An array of folders with middlewares.
 Priority over the last folder.
 [How to create](#create-middleware)
 * `middlewareOrder`: An array with ordered names of middlewares
 * `middlewareTimeout`: Timeout number in seconds at the expiration of user will see `{error: 'TIMEOUT'}` **Note, execution of the middlewares is not interrupted**
 * `views`: An array of folders with files, which you can be uses as templates, or returned through the api.
 Priority over the last folder.
+(Default dir 'files' unless otherwise specified.)
 * `i18n`: An array of folders with localization files.
 Priority over the last folder.
+(Default dir 'i18n' unless otherwise specified.)
 [How to create](#localization)
 * `defaultHeaders`: An object with default headers, which have to be added at every response.
+* `debug`: Allow to display `log.d` in console and adding to log file.

 ## Experimental properties
 * `disableNagleAlgoritm`: Boolean flag to disable Nagle algoritm for all connections.
 [Read more](https://en.wikipedia.org/wiki/Nagle%27s_algorithm)
-* `debug`: Allow to display `log.d` in console and adding to log file

-## Config.modules option
+## Create module
 Example of modules/myModule.js

 ```js